ngandr/Andrew_Portfolio/README.md

 ## [Basic Analysis on Anime Data](https://ngandr73.shinyapps.io/anime-app/)

-+ created an R Shiny app the performed basic numerical and text analyses on data scraped and cleaned from Crunchyroll
+I created an R Shiny app the performed basic numerical and text analyses on data scraped and cleaned from Crunchyroll

 ![](/images/shinyapp.png)